androlo/doc-auth/README.md

 To create Your own authority You need to do this:

 1. Deploy a new instance of `SingleSignerAuthority`.
 This can be done from the [Mist wallet](https://github.com/ethereum/mist), for example.
+The bytecode and ABI can be found in `contracts/build`.
 It does not matter if you add it to the public chain (Homestead), the test-chain (Morden), or a local dev-chain.

 2. Open `www/scripts/index.js` and change the `contractAddress` variable (line 7) to the new address.